vipulnaik/diet-exercise-health/notes/2023-wisdom-tooth-removal.md

 the subject can be found in the [2022-12-21 dental cleaning notes](2022-12-21-dental-cleaning.md).

-## Plan as of ~2023-06-01 prior to booking appointment
+## Plan for appointment time and details prior to booking appointment

 ### One side at a time